vansunnie/GuitarsForRent/README.md

 # Guitars For Rent
 Practical assignment for the Programming class (2017/2018) using CodeBlocks(IDE) and C language.

-This project was developed with a text user interface.
+This project contains a text user interface.

 ## Introduction: